Cheapest rolling electricity tariff in the UK (no fixed end date)

 Price changes & notice periods

 Your supplier must give notice of changes, but the exact notice and your options (including switching away) depend on the contract.
+The July 2026 cap rise is a good example of a change worth planning for.
 Read the key terms.

 If you’re in debt to your current supplier: you may still be able to switch, but there can be restrictions depending on the type/amount of debt and meter type.
 If you’re unsure, check guidance from Citizens Advice and ask your supplier what options you have.